TriLinder/YubiKeyExecute/README.md

 A python script that executes a command when a YubiKey / YubiKeys are disconnected.

+‏‏‎ ‎

 **How to use:**

-    1. Download the latest release and decompress the `.zip` file
+    1. [Download](https://github.com/TriLinder/YubiKeyExecute/releases/download/v1/YubiKeyExecute.zip) the latest release and decompress the `.zip` file

     2. Run `pip install -r requirements.txt` inside the folder